 Should the Oireachtas avail of this opportunity, they might also see fit to expand on the scope of the Book to provide assistance to both the parties to a claim and their solicitors, and also to the Injuries Board assessors themselves, in gauging the appropriate compensation due for more complex injuries, including those of psychological injury and involving multiple factors.

 One thing is certain for now, a claimant would be unwise and ill-advised to proceed with a claim without advice.
 Regan Solicitors in Dublin give you todays advice and not on based on a Book of Quantum that is over a decade old.
-Contact us today without cost or obligation for personal injuries claim advice.
+Contact us today for an informative assessment of your case.